CircuitSetup/SID_old/README.md

 ![BTTFN connection](https://github.com/realA10001986/SID/assets/76924199/60ddeb60-a998-4ad8-8b1c-5a715f850109)

-In order to connect your SID to the TCD using BTTFN, just enter the TCD's IP address in the **_IP address of TCD_** field in the SID's Config Portal.
+In order to connect your SID to the TCD using BTTFN, just enter the TCD's IP address or hostname in the **_IP address or hostname of TCD_** field in the SID's Config Portal.
 On the TCD, no special configuration is required.
+Note that you need TCD firmware 2.9.99 or later for using a hostname; previous versions only work with an IP address.

 Afterwards, the SID and the TCD can communicate wirelessly and
 - play time travel sequences in sync,